Whitman Publishing

-Whitman Publishing is an American book publishing company which started as a subsidiary of the Western Printing & Lithographing Company of Racine, Wisconsin.
+Whitman Publishing is an American book publishing company that started as a subsidiary of the Western Printing & Lithographing Company of Racine, Wisconsin.
 In about 1915, Western began printing and binding a line of juvenile books for the Hamming-Whitman Publishing Company of Chicago.
-A few years later Hamming-Whitman went bankrupt, and Western took over the company, found success in selling the inventory of low-cost juvenile books, and formed the Whitman Publishing Company.
+A few years later, Hamming-Whitman went bankrupt, and Western took over the company.
+Western found success in selling the inventory of low-cost juvenile books and formed the Whitman Publishing Company.

 Whitman now primarily produces coin and stamp collecting books and materials.
-The company was owned by Anderson Press until October 2023 when it was sold to CDN Publishing, LLC, home of the Greysheet.
+The company was owned by Anderson Press until October 2023, when it was sold to CDN Publishing, LLC, home of the Greysheet.
 The combined companies now operate under the global brand name of Whitman Brands.